dmreyescoy03/4883-PrgmTech-Reyes-Coy/EasyBreezy/README.md

+# Online Judge Problems:
-# Complete 10 total UVA Online Judge problems before the end of the semester.
+- Complete 10 total UVA Online Judge problems before the end of the semester.